yanlinglin/dog_breed_classifier/README.md

 ## A summary of the results of the analysis
 In the project, a built-from-scratch CNN model, three transfer-learning based models based on VGG16, VGG19 and ResNet 50.
-Their test accuracy is reported below: built-from-scratch CNN: 10.6459%
+Their test accuracy is reported below:
+- built-from-scratch CNN: 10.6459%
-VGG16-based model:      44.6172%
+- VGG16-based model:      44.6172%
-VGG19-based model:      74.4019%
+- VGG19-based model:      74.4019%
-ResNet50-based model:   80.3827%
+- ResNet50-based model:   80.3827%

 ## Acknowledgements.
 This project is provided by Udacity Data Scientist Nanodegree.
+Some parts of this readme file is from the Udacity project description and code.